Neskaupstaður: Tourism

 The Museum House (Safnahúsið) located in the center of the town (Egilsbraut 2) houses an art gallery, a natural history museum and a maritime museum under one roof.
-The art gallery displays a number of paintings by Tryggvi Ólafsson - one of Iceland's most celebrated contemporary artists.
+The art gallery displays a number of paintings by Tryggvi Ólafsson – one of Iceland's most celebrated contemporary artists.
 The natural history museum hosts an interesting collection of Icelandic mammals, shellfish, birds, insect and stones.
-The maritime museum houses a number of finishing and boat related old equipment from Josafat Hinriksson family.
+The maritime museum houses a number of fishing and boat related old equipment from Josafat Hinriksson family.
 A small replica of Josafat's workshop is also an interesting part of the museum.
-The Museum House is open between 1:00 pm and 5:00 pm during June 1 and August 31.
+The Museum House is open between 1:00 pm and 5:00 pm from 1 June to 31 August.

 Nordfjardarnipais and the surrounding area became Iceland's first official national park in 1972.
 Nordfjardarnipais separates Nordfjordur from Mjoifjordur.

 The town hosts a three-day metal, hardcore, punk, rock and indie music festival, Eistnaflug, in July.
 The festival started as a small one day metal festival in 2005 but has since grown significantly.
 According to a local estimate, approximately 2,000 people attended the festival in 2015.
 Most of the attendees put up tents at the end of the town.

 Nearest airport is Egilsstaðir, about 74 km by road.
 The main carrier is Air Iceland with flights to Reykjavík.